 Application Deadlines – If you are a returning student, you must submit your CTS Financial Aid application and FAFSA by May 1.
 This deadline does not apply to you if you are a new student.
 However, you will miss out on many other scholarship opportunities if you wait too long.
 Many scholarships have early deadlines.
 Please see the Outside Scholarship Opportunities webpage for details.
 Whether you are new or returning, you must submit your district application form to the CTS Financial Aid Office at least two weeks before your district deadline.
 Remember that you must submit your FAFSA and CTS Financial Aid application as well as your $250 tuition deposit before we can complete the financial aid section of your district form and send it to your district.

-3. What is CTS grant-in-aid and how is it calculated?
+3. What is the CTS tuition grant and how is it calculated?

-Regular CTS grant-in-aid is available to those enrolled in recognized programs leading to ordination as pastors and to certification as deaconesses in the Lutheran Church—Missouri Synod (i.e. M.Div., A.R., M.A.-Deaconess, and M.A in Deaconess Studies).
-The grant-in-aid you receive from the seminary is to offset a portion of the actual tuition charges for each quarter.
-The maximum CTS grant-in-aid for 2013-14 will be 50% of your actual tuition.
+A CTS tuition grant is available to those enrolled in recognized programs leading to ordination as pastors and to certification as deaconesses in the Lutheran Church—Missouri Synod (i.e. M.Div., A.R., M.A.
+Leading to Deaconess Certification and M.A in Deaconess Studies through distance learning).
+The tuition grant you receive from the seminary is to offset a portion of the actual tuition charges for each quarter.
+The maximum CTS tuition grant for 2014-15 will be 55% of your actual tuition.

-Your grant-in-aid is calculated by dividing your Expected Family Contribution [EFC] by your Cost of Attendance [COA].
-For example, if your EFC is $2,700 and your COA is $43,986, the result is 6.1%.
-The figure is between zero and 25%, so you receive the maximum grant in aid, which is 50% of your actual tuition charges each quarter.
-Room, board, fees and books are not included—only tuition.
-Use the calculator provided here to see what percentage of your actual tuition will be covered by CTS grant-in-aid, as well as find out what your estimated Cost of Attendance will be.
+Your tuition grant is calculated by using the ratio of your Expected Family Contribution [EFC] from your FAFSA and your Cost of Attendance [COA].
+Use the calculator provided here to see what percentage of your actual tuition will be covered by the CTS tuition grant, as well as find out what your estimated net Cost of Attendance will be.

-Your EFC is also used to calculate your Direct Loan eligibility.
+Your EFC is also used to calculate your Federal Student Loan eligibility.
 For a free estimate of your EFC, visit the College Board EFC Calculator .
 Use Federal Methodology (FM) for best results.
-In order to award you CTS grant-in-aid, we must use your EFC based on a valid FAFSA.
+In order to award your CTS tuition grant, we must use your EFC based on a valid FAFSA.

-Most of our eligible students (over 80%) qualify for the maximum tuition grant-in-aid percentage.
-All other gift aid—home church, district, outside scholarships and student adoption—is added to your grant-in-aid.
+Most of our eligible students (over 80%) qualify for the maximum tuition grant percentage.
+All other gift aid—home church, district, outside scholarships and student adoption—is added to your tuition grant.
 We urge you to apply for as many scholarships as you can.
 See the Outside Scholarship Resources webpage (question #8 below) for possible scholarship opportunities.